hetyey-b/dotfiles/nvim/cheatsheet.md

 - _db       : debugger toggle breakpoint
 - _dc       : debugger continue

+- _dd       : add "debugger;" on a line above

 # Generate number sequence
 - Ctrl+V to select lines with numbers
 - g Ctrl+a to increase each with one